xashru/deep-learning-distilled/README.md

 # deep-learning-distilled
-Notes on some important deep learning topics.</br>
+Notes on some important deep learning topics and paper summaries.</br>
 Feel free to contribute.</br>
 Accepting latex conversion of the documents.